 When is a separation agreement useful?

-It is not strictly necessary to get a separation agreement to get a divorce, no matter which grounds you are applying on – it mainly just provides a guideline to make the separation process simpler.
+It is not strictly necessary to get a separation agreement before you get a divorce – it mainly just provides a guideline to make the separation process simpler.

 Do I need legal advice to get a separation agreement?